nasa/cumulus/cumulus/services/provider-gateway/README.md

 ## Building and Deploying

 **As of this writing the building and deploying of Provider Gateway is not part of Cumulus proper.
-It must be manually build and deployed to a container registry**
+It must be manually built and deployed to a container registry**

 A container can be build and deployed to AWS ECR by running `bin/docker_deploy.sh`